Tips & Techniques to overwinter Perennials in Containers

-I garden in Zone 5 and love container gardening with perennials.
+I garden in Zone 5 and do a great deal of perennial container gardening..
 There are a number of great garden plants for containers including the likes of Hostas, Heuchera, and ornamental grasses for shade.
 In sunnier spots, I love to mix and match different groundcover like Sedums and Delosperma.
 But by the time the killing frosts have knocked my perennials dormant, it is time to tuck away my favorite perennial pots for the winter to insure their welcomed return next spring.

 Overwintering fact: Your overwintering success with container perennials is dependent on the ability to insulate the roots (containers).
 Plants grown in containers are exposed to colder temperatures than those grown in the ground and are considered one zone colder.
 I live in Zone 5 which would make my pots a Zone 4.